 “Wait Until Dark” (1967, Warner Archives Collection) In Terence Young’s film version of the stage drama chestnut by Frederick Knott, Audrey Hepburn is the blind woman who, unbeknownst to her, has a doll stuffed with stolen heroin that belongs to malevolent beatnik Alan Arkin.
 Richard Crenna and Jack Weston are a pair of hapless crooks blackmailed by Arkin into retrieving the goods by using her impairment against her and impersonating an Army friend of Hepburn’s husband (Efrem Zimbalist, Jr.) and a nosy cop.
-A taut thriller that overcomes the implausibility of its plot mechanics through terrific performances and a gotcha ending that still rattles nerves; Hepburn and Arkin demand the most attention as absolute opposite sides of the moral fence, leaving Crenna to do what he did best in this middle portion of his career: play average-seeming guys whose former-football-hero exterior belied a complexity and latent desire to do right, even if they happen to be on the wrong side of the law.
+A taut thriller that overcomes the implausibility of its plot mechanics through terrific performances and a gotcha ending that still rattles nerves; Hepburn and Arkin demand the most attention as absolute opposite sides of the moral fence, but Crenna carries more than his share of the film with a decidedly non-showy role, an average-seeming guy whose former-football-hero exterior belies a complexity and latent desire to do right, even if he happens to be on the wrong side of the law.
 Crenna (1926-2003), a Los Angeles native who went to school at Belmont High before attending UCLA, had been acting on radio and later television for three decades prior to appearing in “Wait Until Dark.”